Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 • Injection site reactions

-• Thinning or hair or hair loss
+• Thinning or hair loss

 • Low blood pressure